wamp-proto/wamp-proto/rfc/text/advanced/ap_rpc_pattern_based_registration.md

     6. 'a1.b2..d4.e5..g7',
     7. 'a1.b2..d4..f6.g7'

 Call request RPC URI: 'a1.b2.c3.d4.e55' → exact matching.
 Use RPC 1 Call request RPC URI: 'a1.b2.c3.d98.e74' → no exact match, single prefix match.
 Use RPC 2 Call request RPC URI: 'a1.b2.c3.d4.e325' → no exact match, 2 prefix matches (2,3), select longest one.
 Use RPC 3 Call request RPC URI: 'a1.b2.c55.d4.e5' → no exact match, no prefix match, single wildcard match.
 Use RPC 4 Call request RPC URI: 'a1.b2.c3.d4.e5' → no exact match, no prefix match, 2 wildcard matches (4,5), select longest one.
 Use RPC 5
 Call request RPC URI: 'a1.b2.c88.d4.e5.f6.g7' → no exact match, no prefix match, 2 wildcard matches (6,7), both having equal first portions (a1.b2), but RPC 6 has longer second portion (d4.e5).
 Use RPC 6
+Call request RPC URI: 'a2.b2.c2.d2.e2' → no exact match, no prefix match, no wildcard match.
+Return wamp.error.no_such_procedure
 ```

 ###### Concrete procedure called